vcflib/vcflib/src/zig/README.md

 ## Coding against C++

 Zig uses a C-ABI.
 To exchange data with C++ requires some data wrangling as is shown in [vcf-c-api](../vcf-c-api.cpp) and [vcf.zig](vcf.zig).
-Nothing too serious, just remember to use the 0 sentinel for C strings.
+Nothing too serious, just remember to use the 0 sentinel when passing C strings.

 ### Error handling and warnings

-Zig has a pretty tight system for handling errors.
-For within zig errors are handled with `catch unreachable` so the system will simple croak.
+Zig has a tight system for handling errors.
+For within zig errors are handled with `catch unreachable` so the system will simply croak.

 For warnings we build up a list of them.
 Before exiting the code (from C++) be sure to call `zig_display_warnings()`.